-Wearing a face covering protects you and our community by providing an additional physical barrier to COVID-19 and helping to reduce community transmission.
+Wearing a face mask protects you and our community by providing an additional physical barrier to COVID-19 and helping to reduce community transmission.

-So if you’re leaving home for one of the above four reasons, please remember to wear a face covering.
+So if you’re leaving home for one of the permitted reasons, please remember to wear a face covering.
 A fine of $200 may be issued to people who don’t do so (without a valid reason for exception).

-Reasons for which you do not have to wear a face covering include medical reasons, for children under 12 years of age and those who have a professional reason not to such as teachers.
-However, you will still be expected to carry your face covering at all times to wear when you can.
+Reasons for which you do not have to wear a face mask include medical reasons, for children under 12 years of age and those who have a professional reason not to such as teachers.
+However, you will still be expected to carry your face mask at all times to wear when you can.